Navigating Ramadan with IBS: A Guide to Low FODMAP Eating

 Top Tips for Navigating Ramadan with IBS

-Suhoor (Pre-Dawn Meal)
+Suhoor

 1. Choose low FODMAP foods: Opt for foods that won’t flare any symptoms, such as eggs, lactose-free yogurt, oatmeal (with lactose-free fruit), rice cakes and small amounts of nuts like peanuts or walnuts.

-1. Start slow: Begin with a small portion of low FODMAP foods This could include grilled chicken or fish, steamed vegetables like carrots or zucchini, and quinoa or rice.
+1. Start slow: Begin with a small portion of low FODMAP foods.
+This could include grilled chicken or fish, steamed vegetables like carrots or zucchini, and quinoa or rice.

 2. Be mindful of portion sizes: Overeating, especially after a day of fasting, can lead to discomfort.
 Listen to your body's signals of fullness.
+Try and have smaller, frequent meals, rather than one large meal.
+Having a large volume of food at once can often lead to bloating and discomfort.

 Hydration